gchq/gaffer-doc/docs/user-guide/gaffer-basics/what-is-cardinality.md

 ## What is Cardinality?

 Cardinality is a mathematical term which translates to the number of elements contained in a set.
 In graphical databases it can be used to refer to the relationships between data.

+However in Gaffer the concept of 'cardinality' does not strictly match the mathematical definition.
+This is because edges can have different properties on connections to the same entities and in Gaffer this counts as distinct connections depite having repeated entities.
-In Gaffer, by adding a cardinality entity to your graph, vertices will inherit an estimate of the number of unique connections between given entities.
+So by adding a 'cardinality' entity to your graph, vertices inherit an estimate of the number of unique connections between given entities which will include duplicate edges with different properties.
+Once added a [HyperLogLog Sketch](https://datasketches.apache.org/docs/HLL/HLL.html) estimates the number of unique connections with relatively low error.

+!!!
+Note
+    Gaffer uses an approximation of the number of unique connections between entities as for very large graphs updating this number would be very costly in compute.
+This is because for each new edge added, we would need to check both connected entities to see if they are already connected to other entities which would be costly for entities with a large number of edges.

-In the example below, entity 1 has four unique edges to other entities (2, 4, 5 and 3), this results in a cardinality of four.
+In the example below, entity 1 has four unique connections to other entities (2, 4, 5 and 3), this results in a cardinality of four.
-However, 3 has a cardinality of two despite having four connections to 5 as only two of it's edges are unique overall.
+However, 3 has only two edges with distinct properties which connect to 5, therefore despite there being four connections between 3 and 5 only two are distinct/unique which therefore equates to a cardinality of two in Gaffer.

 ``` mermaid
 graph TD